What is food poisoning?

-If the sample is positive for a food poisoning bacteria, Public Health England are informed, who in turn ask our Food & Safety Team to try and identify a source of infection.
+If the sample is positive for a food poisoning bacteria, Public Health England are informed, who in turn ask our Food and Safety Team to try to identify a source of infection.

 We would then contact you to identify what foods you have eaten and from where they were purchased.

 Please note that we are unable to carry out a formal investigation if you have not seen your GP and submitted a faecal specimen for analysis.

 Food poisoning is mainly caught from contaminated food or water.